1. Introduction

 These will be the five concepts that will be used to define the rubric.
 Of course, this will not be done by simply translating these concepts and/or copying them into it, as a didactic and educational filter must be applied prior to proceeding.
 In order to make this possible and to make it an appealing tool for any teacher interested in using it, it is crucial to define which definition of an educational rubric will be used in this paper.

-A rubric could be defined as “a scoring guide used to evaluate the quality of students’ constructed responses” [21].
+21].
 It is clearly an attempt to set expectations and to define an evaluation structure to advise the student in advance or during an assessment activity.
 In order for the teacher to do so, the rubric must contain at least two dimensions that will be used to judge students’ performance, each of them with definitions and/or examples that will clarify the scale of values that will be used to evaluate each dimension.
 Additionally, standards of excellence for specified and holistic performance levels will be included.
 The most typical example of the rubric has the shape of a grid.

 Once all definitions have been settled, the evaluation rubric based on Malone´s conceptual map can be defined.
 Taking into consideration all variables, there will be two dimensions: one based on all the different holistic criteria on which students will be evaluated and another where performance levels will be included.